Skip to main content

 Communication in research projects -

-Download the Communication Plan Template PDF here (two pages)!
+Download the PDF for the communication plan template here (two pages)!

 Communication responsibility

 Communication responsibility follows case responsibility and the line principle.
-The person responsible for the case is responsible for informing and communicating about the case inside and outside the organisation, or delegating responsibility.
-That is that all study project managers themselves are responsible for internal and external communication.
+The person responsible for the case is responsible for informing and communicating about the case within and outside the organization, or delegates responsibility.
+This means that all project managers for studies are themselves responsible for communication internally and externally.
 Assistance is available from a communications advisor.

 Communication responsibility in practice

-The responsibility for communicating about a matter therefore lies with the unit that has professional responsibility.
-Communicating can, for example, be creating a case together with a communications advisor, which can be shared on the intranet or holding a themed meeting.
-To get the issue out in digital media, internally and externally, assistance is provided from a communications advisor.
+The responsibility for communicating about a matter lies with the unit that has professional responsibility.
+Communicating can, for example, mean creating a matter together with the communications advisor, which can be shared on the intranet or holding a thematic meeting.
+To get the matter out in digital media, internally and externally, assistance is provided by the communications advisor.

 Communication

-Communication is a tool on the same level as other tools.
-In order to achieve the desired results, communication must be integrated early in the work processes.
+Communication is a tool like any other tool.
+To achieve desired results, communication must be integrated early in the work processes.

-A communication plan with tentative dates must be drawn up for each project, in collaboration with the communication advisor.
+A communication plan with tentative dates should be prepared for each project, in collaboration with the communication advisor.
 See "milestones for communication in projects".

-During each project, which includes patients, particularly suitable patients must be registered so that they can be contacted on a later occasion, for media purposes etc. This must be in accordance with the GDPR.
+During each project, which includes patients, particularly suitable patients shall be registered in order to be contacted at a later date, for media purposes, etc. This shall be in accordance with GDPR.

-At each milestone, the project manager must assess whether it is appropriate to release information, before contacting a communications advisor to take measures, such as updating the website, preparing a press release, newsletter content, taking pictures, preparing illustrations, SoMe posters, etc.
+At each milestone, the project manager must assess whether it is appropriate to release information before contacting a communications advisor to implement measures, such as updating the website, preparing a press release, newsletter content, taking photos, preparing illustrations, SoMe posts, etc.

-Before each publishable discovery and major publication, the author or project manager must, in as much time as possible, provide the communications advisor with a text base for press releases and communication in preferred, accessible channels.
-This is published after blocking deadlines.
+Before each publishable finding and major publication , the author or project manager must, as far in advance as possible, provide the communications advisor with a text basis for a press release and communication in preferred, available channels.
+This will be published after blackout dates.

-Posts in social media (SoMe) are tagged with e.g. #remedysenter and #rmd #rmds and other tags for searchability
+Posts in social media (SoMe) are tagged with, for example, #remedysenter and #rmd #rmds and other tags for searchability.

 Communication in projects